 If you are like us, you have dreamed about a second/vacation home.
 And, with rates being historically low, not to mention the desire for a change of scenery while working from home, it is only a matter of time before we find ourselves looking at cabins, ranches, or beach houses.
-However, before you decide to turn that thought into a reality, you should consider a number of issues.
+However, before you decide on buying a second home, you should consider a number of issues.
 These include the costs associated with owning a second/vacation home, the attributes of the home, its rental potential, and the income tax treatment.

 Before you buy a vacation home, first determine whether or not you can afford it.
 Even if you can rent it out or deduct part of the costs of ownership from your taxes, a vacation home is primarily a luxury, not an investment.
 You should buy one to add value to your life instead of to your net worth.